ivkeapp/StockTradingJavaApplication/README.md

 # StockTradingJavaApplication
-Simple Java program for calculating difference percentage for specific companies symbols list inExcel Sheet and with static criteria
+Simple Java program for calculating difference percentage for specific companies symbols list in Excel Sheet and with static criteria

 It was request from client.
 I'm copying entire task: